jecolon/zigstr/README.md

 exe.addModule("zigstr", zigstr.module("zigstr"));
 ```

-When yu now try to build your project, the compiler will produce a hash mismatch error, indicating
+When you now try to build your project, the compiler will produce a hash mismatch error, indicating
 the hash that you should add to `build.zig.zon` to make the build work.

 To see available tags click [here](https://github.com/jecolon/zigstr/tags) and when you click